VietNguyenVN/End4_plus/README.md

 - Custom window rules and layouts
 - Personalized keybindings
-- Bash scripts for automation
+- (Some) scripts for automation
 - Extended .config directory (e.g. nvim)

 [NOTE]

-This is a personal configuration, so expect opinionated choices.
+This is an EXTREMELY PERSONAL configuration, so expect opinionated choices.

 Feel free to adapt anything to your own workflow.